-The displacements of the CAP described the previous sections are accompanied by variations in the along valley slope of the CAP.
-When the CAP retreats to the north it exhibits a significant northward incline (e.g. deeper cold air to the north) whereas the southward cold frontal advances correspond to a more horizontally homogenous state.
+The displacements of the CAP described in the previous sections are accompanied by variations in the along valley slope of the CAP.
+As the CAP retreats to the north it exhibits a significant northward incline (e.g. deeper cold air to the north) whereas the southward cold frontal advances correspond to a more horizontally homogenous state.
 An example of the tilted CAP is provided in Fig. 11, which contrasts the vertical profiles of potential temperature and wind over a distance of 19.2 km between ISS-S and KSLC near the end of the Displacement Phase (1115 UTC).
 The depth of the CAP at KSLC is clearly 200 m deeper than at ISS-S, and thus about 400 m deeper than at the leading edge of the CAP, which is about 3 km south of ISS-S at this time.
 The CAP top is identified by the transition to an adiabatic profile aloft (Fig. 11a) and the height of the jet maximum in the meridional wind (Fig. 11b).

 The corresponding pressure gradient between the two soundings is shown in Fig. 11c.
 Above the CAP the pressure gradient is oriented from north to south (e.g. low pressure to the north), consistent with the approaching shortwave trough.
-The magnitude of the pressure gradient aloft (1.25 x 10-3 Pa m-1) closely match the value obtained from reanalysis data at 1200 UTC.
+The magnitude of the pressure gradient aloft (1.25 x 10-3 Pa m-1) matches the value obtained from reanalysis data at 1200 UTC (not shown).
 The strong southerly flow (15 m s-1) above the CAP is predominately ageostrophic, reflecting pressure channeling within the SLV as low pressure approaches from the northwest.
-Within the CAP the pressure gradient is reversed.
-Higher pressure is found over the northern portion of the valley due to deeper cold air, which hydrostatically offsets the pressure gradient aloft.
-Interestingly, the wind within the upper layers of the CAP remains from the south, blowing against the reversed pressure gradient.
-Near the surface the pressure gradient is closer to zero and there is a weak northerly flow.
+Within the CAP the pressure gradient is reversed with higher pressure over the northern portion of the valley due to the deeper cold air there.
+Weak northerly flow down the pressure gradient is evident only near the surface while the winds in the upper layers of the CAP remain from the south blowing against the reversed pressure gradient.